 BRANDING A DIFFERENCE

-We had an opportunity to allow our audience to experience what children around the world are exposed to.
-Clad in our own TAP Project designed T-shirts we hit the streets handing out bottles of dirty water to remind people that water is a daily privilege that millions take for granted.
-The labels on the bottles provided more information on the Tap Project and also directed our audience to the local New Orleans Tap website for a listing
+We showed our audience what children around the world are exposed to.
+Clad in our own TAP Project designed T-shirts, we hit the streets handing out bottles of dirty water to remind people that water is a daily privilege that millions take for granted.
+The labels on the bottles provided more information on the Tap Project and also directed our audience to the local New Orleans Tap website for a listing of participating restaurants.

-New Orleansians like to collect coasters to showcase where they've been.
+New Orlean-ians have a great deal of pride for their city—they like to collect coasters to showcase where they've been.
+So we leveraged that cultural phenomenon.
 There are multiple restaurants and bars per every block.
 Our street team brought TAP Project coasters, which provided information on the project and where to find a listing of participating restaurants, to the most popular bars and restaurants in town.

 We were given the opportunity to design a website within the TAP Project site devoted

 to New Orleans.
 The tangible communication pieces we created guided people to this website for background information, participating restaurants, and ways to make online donations.